 - Shortwave Radio Schedules (Android; Free) This app provides schedules and frequencies for shortwave radio broadcasts throughout the world.
 Information is also included on some utility stations, Firedrake, jammers etc. Broadcast frequencies and schedules are pulled from the Eibi schedule and AOKI Schedules.
 This app also features a unique map representation of broadcast footprints.

-Global Tuners (Android/Free) This is a unique app that allows you to actively control remotely-linked receivers scattered across the globe.
+Android/Free) Note that the Global Tuners app seems to have been deleted from the Google Play Store.
+This is a unique app that allows you to actively control remotely-linked receivers scattered across the globe.
 Whether you want to tune a receiver in France during your morning commute on the train, or if you’re a ham and want to check if your signal can be heard in Asia, Global Tuners can help.
 Click here for a recent post about Global Tuners.